M4tsuri/OrustS/README.md

 # Orusts_bootloader

-A legacy BIOS bootloader for Orust System, which is a rust implementation of Orange's.
+A legacy BIOS bootloader for Orust System, which is a rust implementation of Orange's OS.

+This bootloader is written in **pure rust**, i.e. no assembly file and all low-level operations are implemented with rust inline assembly.

+I tried my best to avoid magic numbers and add documentation for any confusing configuration.
+Compile-time generated data structures are used as many as possible so that you don't need to deal with annoying bitwise operations without the cost of runtime space and time.

 Some code are copied from https://github.com/o8vm/krabs.

 ## Dependency